ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Neoverse N3, the following errata build flags are defined :

+-  ``ERRATA_N3_3456111``: This applies errata 3456111 workaround to Neoverse-N3
+   CPU.
+This needs to be enabled for revisions r0p0 and r0p1 and is still open.

 -  ``ERRATA_N3_3699563``: This applies errata 3699563 workaround to Neoverse-N3
    CPU.
 This needs to be enabled for revisions r0p0 and is still open.